juliangsibecas/nx/docs/shared/recipes/running-tasks/configure-inputs.md

 Nx Console has a button which will show a preview of this screen when a project level configuration file (`project.json` or `package.json`) is opened in the IDE.
 Read more at [Nx Console Project Details View](/recipes/nx-console/console-project-details).

-Another way of accessing this information is to run `nx show project myreactapp --web` and the view above will be opened in a browser.
+Another way of accessing this information is to run `nx show project myreactapp` and the view above will be opened in a browser.

 Use this tool to help understand what inputs are being used by Nx in your workspace.